A guide to raw feeding your puppy

 Big Dog Raw Recipes for Puppies

 If your puppy has no known allergies or health conditions, then you can start them on any flavour from our core range (Beef, Chicken, Combo, Tasmanian Salmon, and Lamb).
 Most people choose chicken as it is highly palatable, especially when starting off on raw food for the first time.
-Our Combo and Chicken recipes are also available in 2kg rolls.

 Alternatively, our Small Dogs Combo diet may be most suitable, especially for smaller pups.
 Our small dog recipe is minced more finely and is portioned into smaller patties which can help reduce wastage in the transition phase or in smaller breeds.